MavericksCG/Sprunker/README.md

 # Sprunker
 ## Small Passion Project I'm currently working on.
 ### About Sprunker -
 Sprunker is a minimalistic yet fun puzzle platformer game.
-It requires you to sit back, grab a coffee and take a chill pill to play the game properly :).
+To play the game properly, you must sit back, grab a coffee and take a chill pill.